Seen on:

 Timing Is Everything

-• Late 1980: Leonard defeats Roberto Durán in the infamous “No Más” rematch.
+• 1980: Leonard defeats Roberto Durán in the famous “No Más” rematch.
+Pryor wins the WBA junior welterweight title.

 Negotiation Realities and Alleged Offers